 As friends, family and abilities dwindle, retail therapy gives many people a short-lived mood boost.
 Online ordering, television shopping channels and mail-order catalogs make it so seniors don’t even have to leave home to over-use their credit and debit cards.
 Limited mobility and age-related health issues can make it harder for an older person to manage their behavior and hide the consequences.
 If a loved one who has previously been responsible with their money and kept their home free of clutter suddenly begins spending frivolously and accumulating purchases and other things, it may indicate a mental health issue, such as depression and/or cognitive decline.

-Dementia also can play a role in excessive shopping.
+Dementia also can play a role in senior excessive shopping.
 Your mom may actually need a new set of sheets but a memory lapse causes her to repeat the order several times.
 Deliveries arrive frequently, and unopened packages are strewn throughout the house.
 Impaired judgement and comprehension can also lead to unusual impulse purchases.

-If no family members or friends are aware of a senior’s shopping habits, their financial situation can rapidly get out of control, possibly depleting their savings and acquiring significant debt.
+If no family members or friends are aware of a senior’s excessive shopping habits, their financial situation can rapidly get out of control, possibly depleting their savings and acquiring significant debt.
 If advancing age or disease takes away some of a senior’s independence, they might try to make up for this loss in other areas.
 Like driving, spending can help them reclaim a sense of autonomy.

 Some Businesses Exploit Seniors’ Weaknesses

 Marketers know that older consumers tend to think of shopping as a pastime.
 They can be very persuasive in talking your loved one into buying things they don’t need or can’t use.
 They also know that seniors may not be as savvy when comparing prices and terms online and over the phone.
 They may think they are finding “deals,” even if the deal is something they don’t need.